wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 1. Import WandbCallbackHandler

-First import the `WandbCallbackHandler` and set it up.
-You can also pass additional parameters [`wandb.init`](../../../ref/python/init.md) parameteres such as your W&B Project or Entity.
+First, import the `WandbCallbackHandler` and set it up.
+You can also pass additional parameters [`wandb.init`](../../../ref/python/init.md) parameters such as your W&B Project or Entity.

-You will see a W&B run start and be asked for your Weights & Biases **[API key](https:wwww.wandb.ai/authorize)**.
-A W&B run link will be generated, here you'll be able to view your logged LlamaIndex queries and data once you start logging.
+You'll see a W&B run start and be asked for your Weights & Biases **[API key](https:wwww.wandb.ai/authorize)**.
+Use the generated W&B run link to view your logged LlamaIndex queries and data after you start logging.

 ```python
 from llama_index import ServiceContext